Meshwa2406/Pimcore/doc/23_Installation_and_Upgrade/09_Upgrade_Notes/README.md

 ### [Assets]
 - Introduced `pimcore.assets.metadata.alt`, `pimcore.assets.metadata.copyright`, `pimcore.assets.metadata.title` configuration to allow defining which metadata should be used when rending the image tag.
 ### [DataObjects]
-- Passing an non-existing or invalid unit when setting QuantityValue related object types will throw an exception.
+- Passing an non-existing or invalid unit when programmatically setting QuantityValue related object types will throw an exception.

 ## Pimcore 11.5.0
 ### General